PascalLefebvre/OC_Projet9_LITReview/README.md

 ## Management of the applicaton from the Django admin interface

-    - From the app directory, type <code>python manage.py createsuperuser</code> to create a superuser to manage the database.
+    - From the app directory, type 'python manage.py createsuperuser' to create a superuser to manage the database.

     - To login to the Django admin site, open the /admin URL (e.g. http://127.0.0.1:8000/admin ) in your browser and enter your new superuser name and password.
 Then, you can access to the tables content.

-    - Below the database UML diagram.
+    - See the database UML diagram ("UML_BD_schema.pdf")